Killarney Heights

 Killarney Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational attainment in Killarney Heights is notably higher than broader benchmarks.
-Among residents aged 15+, 46.7% hold university qualifications compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 29.9%, followed by postgraduate qualifications (13.9%) and graduate diplomas (2.9%).
-Vocational pathways account for 23.0% of qualifications, with advanced diplomas at 11.8% and certificates at 11.2%.
+Among residents aged 15 and above, 46.7% possess university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
+This educational advantage is largely driven by bachelor degrees, held by 29.9% of residents, followed by postgraduate qualifications at 13.9%, and graduate diplomas at 2.9%.
+Vocational pathways account for 23.0% of qualifications among those aged 15 and above, with advanced diplomas at 11.8% and certificates at 11.2%.

-Educational participation is high, with 34.9% currently enrolled in formal education.
+Educational participation is high in the area, with 34.9% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 11.9% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education